m-yatsu/m-yatsu.github.io/cv.md

 Motoki YATSU, Ph.D.
 ====
-The whole name is also written as 谷津 元樹 in Japanese <i>kanji</i> characters.
+The whole name is also written as 谷津 元樹 with Japanese <i>kanji</i> characters.

 ## Education